 White Water RV Tank

 White Water tanks are food-grade tanks capable of storing fresh drinking water yet are strong enough to be used as septic, greywater, or blackwater tanks if needed.
 Custom fittings can be installed according to your specifications or you can select our standard fitting package as well.
-The standard color on freshwater tanks is translucent white.
+The standard color of freshwater tanks is translucent white.

 One of the great perks of having a Camper or RV is there is fresh water for showers and tanks for using the bathroom and shower when everyone has to go for a walk in the middle of the night or stand in line hoping the shower is still hot after everyone else gets theirs done.
 They Hold about 40 gallons.